SIMPO: History

 Founded in 1963 as Sima Pogačarević furniture factory (named after a local fighter from World War II), the company was unsuccessful in its first four years, until in 1967, when Dragan Tomić was appointed as the new CEO.
 He began a period of growth and prosperity for the company, transforming a small company with 370 employees into one of the most successful Yugoslav companies.

-47.31% of Simpo Vranje's capital is held by legal entities, including 28.83% by the Akcionarski Beograd fund, and 43.75% by natural persons.

-In 1995, SIMPO sold its water-bottling company "Vlasinska voda" to Coca-Cola HBC for 20 million euros.
+In 2005, SIMPO sold its water-bottling company "Vlasinska voda" to Coca-Cola HBC for 20 million euros.

 During the 2010s, the company became unprofitable, which resulted in cutting the number of employees, from around 4,400 in 2013 to around 2,600 as of 2016.
 Also, in March 2015 a long-time general director Dragan Tomić, who stayed at the position from 1967 to 2015, was sacked from the position by the Government of Serbia due to poor results.
+In February 2019, the company went into reorganization process that should last until 2024.

 In November 2020, the Government of Serbia announced that it will be seeking new owners of several large companies owned by the Government through the privatization process; among them being SIMPO.
+As of 15 May 2024, the company is majority owned by the Government of Serbia and its dependent organizations.

+Subsidiaries

+SIMPO is the owner or minority shareholder in 12 companies in Serbia and also has the capital in the following companies outside of Serbia: